Eesa2004/ETL-Data-Pipeline-with-Python-Snowflake/README.md

 ## Documentation

 - **Jupyter Notebook:**
-  The entire ETL process is documented step-by-step in the notebook `ETL_Data_Pipeline_with_Python.ipynb`, with code, outputs, and explanations.
+  The ETL process is documented step-by-step in the notebook `ETL_Data_Pipeline_with_Python.ipynb`, with code, outputs, and concise explanations.
 - **PowerPoint Presentation:**
-  Summarized the project workflow, challenges, and solutions in a PowerPoint deck for clear communication and reporting.
+  The project workflow, challenges, and solutions are explained in detail in the PowerPoint deck for clear communication and reporting.

 ---